Is Delta-8 THC Legal in Massachusetts? (April 2023 Update)

 Summary

-It’s not clear whether delta-8 THC is legal in Massachusetts.
-The state government websites says that the sale and manufacture of hemp-derived delta-8 products is prohibited but you can still find delta 8 products in local stores or buy them online and ship to the state.
+Delta-8 THC is illegal in Massachusetts.
+However, you can still find delta 8 products in local stores or buy them online and ship them to the state.

 If you’re looking for high-quality delta 8 products, I recommend Hometown Hero.
 This transparent Texas brand provides complete third-party test reports, which are critical for getting a safe and effective delta 8 THC product.
 It also donates a portion of every sale to veteran organizations.